 - If you are earning less than €352 per week you are exempt from paying PRSI but a PRSI contribution is made by your employer (A8 PRSI applies).
 If you earn more than €352, you will pay 4% PRSI on all of your earnings (A9 PRSI applies).
-Your earnings are also subject to income tax (PAYE).
+A weekly tapered PRSI credit will apply where gross weekly earnings are between €352.01 and €424 Your earnings are also subject to income tax (PAYE).
 You should check the amount of tax and PRSI you are liable to pay.
 In some cases the combination of tax and PRSI can result in you receiving less money on Community Employment than you would have received on your social welfare payment. - The Universal Social Charge (USC) does not count income from Community Employment as part of your 'gross' income.
 CE participants are exempt from USC.
-Any employment outside of CE while participating on the programme is liable for USC. - To make up your qualifying time for Community Employment you can combine a period of time spent on a recognised training, education or employment programme.
-Time spent in prison may also count as time unemployed. - The capping of participation on CE, as outlined below, does not apply to periods spent on CE before April 3rd, 2000 - Cumulative lifetime participation for those participating on CE, is 'capped' at three years overall for those aged under 55 and at six years overall for those aged 55 and over (with the exception of the cases outlined below). - Cumulative lifetime participation for those participating on CE and qualifying as a result of receipt of a DSP disability-linked benefit, is 'capped' at four years overall for those aged under 55 and at seven years overall for those 55 and over (i.e. one additional year in total). - The normal 'waiting period' for those wanting to repeat a one-year term on CE is 12 months.
+Any employment outside of CE while participating on the programme is liable for USC. - To make up your qualifying time for Community Employment you can combine a period of time spent on a recognised training, education or employment programme, including time spent in prison. - The capping of participation on CE, as outlined below, does not apply to periods spent on CE before April 3rd, 2000 - Cumulative lifetime participation for those participating on CE, is 'capped' at three years overall for those aged under 55 and at six years overall for those aged 55 and over (with the exception of the cases outlined below). - Cumulative lifetime participation for those participating on CE and qualifying as a result of receipt of a DSP disability-linked benefit, is 'capped' at four years overall for those aged under 55 and at seven years overall for those 55 and over (i.e. one additional year in total).
+This only applies to the Part-time Job Option. - The normal 'waiting period' for those wanting to repeat a one-year term on CE is 12 months.
 The person must be in receipt of a Community Employment qualifying payment during this 12 month period.
-For new applicants time spent on a previous Community Employment scheme is no longer considered as time that will qualify you for future periods of CE.

-- If the income of your spouse/civil partner/cohabitant changes after you start the CE Scheme you must inform your CE Supervisor of any change of circumstances.
-If you have additional children you may receive a further qualified child payment. - If you finish a scheme and apply for a jobseekers payment you can choose the payment of most benefit to you, either long-term Jobseeker's Allowance or Jobseeker's Benefit.
-If you choose Jobseeker's Benefit, you will lose entitlement to long-term secondary benefits such as the Fuel Allowance.
+For new applicants time spent on a previous Community Employment scheme is no longer considered as time that will qualify you for future periods of CE. - If the income of your spouse/civil partner/cohabitant changes after you start the CE Scheme you must inform your CE Supervisor.
+If you have additional children you may receive a further qualified child payment. - If you finish a scheme and apply for a jobseekers payment you can choose the payment of most benefit to you, either long-term Jobseekers Allowance or Jobseekers Benefit.
+If you choose Jobseekers Benefit, you will lose entitlement to long-term secondary benefits such as the Fuel Allowance.